McGill Law Journal: Overview

-Since the 1970s, the McGill Law Journal has been cited more often by the Supreme Court of Canada than any other university-affiliated law journal in the world.
-Journal subscribers reside in more than twenty-five countries.

 Following the faculty's policy of bilingualism, the McGill Law Journal is published in both French and English.
 The editorial team is therefore composed of both French- and English-speaking students who select and edit articles written in both languages.
 The Journal publishes texts dealing with different topics in civil law, common law, and Indigenous legal traditions.
 A member of the legal community wishing to have his or her article published in the Journal can make a submission through the McGill Law Journal website.

 History

-The McGill Law Journal was founded in 1952 by Gérald Éric Le Dain and Jacques-Yvan Morin, two students at McGill University’s Faculty of Law.
+The McGill Law Journal was founded in 1952 by Gérald Éric Le Dain and Jacques-Yvan Morin, two students at McGill University's Faculty of Law.
 The Journal was the third entirely student-run journal to appear in Canada.
 The first issue was edited by the founding editor in chief, Jacques-Yvan Morin.
 From its inception, the Journal has promoted the development of legal research, attracting a readership of law professors, lawyers, and students.
 The goal of its founders was to create a forum for intellectual exchange for Quebec's legal community.
 Because the province is at the crossroads of the two great private law traditions of the Western world, civil law and common law, the first editors of the Journal immediately recognized its potential as a tool for the development of civil law doctrine in English and in French.

-Since it published its first volume in 1952, the McGill Law Journal has built its reputation over the years as a renowned legal source.
-Today, the Journal is as renowned internationally as it is in Canada.
-Not only does the Journal produce high-quality publications for jurists and legal professionals, but it also enables its editors to learn and perfect important skills for their legal careers.

-Reputation

-The McGill Law Review was the first law journal in Canada to be cited by the Supreme Court of Canada and has since been cited by the Supreme Court in 150 cases.

-In 2010, the Faculty of Law at Washington and Lee University gave the McGill Law Journal the award for best student-run legal journal in the world outside the United States.

-The Australian Research Council (ARC) ranked the McGill Law Journal among the best English-language law journals in the world giving it an A* rating, giving it a rating shared by only 62 law reviews globally out of 1,265 law journals.